Freight Shipping from Ontario to New Orleans

 How much does it cost to ship freight from Ontario to New Orleans?

-Full truckload (FTL) rates from Ontario, CA to New Orleans, LA currently range from $4,571-$5,634 for a standard dry van load over the 2,126-mile route.
+Full truckload (FTL) rates from Ontario, CA to New Orleans, LA currently range $4,571-$5,634 (roughly $2.16-$2.65 per mile over 2,126 miles).
 LTL shipments typically cost $1,369-$2,207 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to New Orleans?